October 24, Reading 3 – 2 Timothy 4

 “… Having the appearance of godliness, but denying its power.”

-The list of characteristics of “avoid these people” can be troubling to read through.
+The list of “avoid these people” characteristics can be troubling to read through.

-One particular example is those who have the appearance of godliness but deny its power.
+One of these examples is those who have the appearance of godliness but deny its power.

-We can take hold of and rest in God’s ability to see to the heart of each person – to see the TRUTH.
+We can take hold of and rest in God’s power to see to the heart of each person – to see the TRUTH.

-Let us be encouraged to be on the lookout for people like this, and importantly to guard ourselves against being these sorts of people (even just one of the examples from the list Paul gives is something to flee from).
+Let us be encouraged to be on the lookout for people like those mentioned in this passage, and importantly to guard ourselves against being these sorts of people.

 How do we do this?